hoangduytran/blender-manual/manual/advanced/extensions/command_line_arguments.rst

 usage::

-       blender --command extension validate [-h] [SOURCE_PATH]
+       blender --command extension validate [-h]
+                                            [--valid-tags VALID_TAGS_JSON]
+                                            [SOURCE_PATH]

 Validate the package meta-data in the current directory.

 positional arguments:
   :SOURCE_PATH:           The package source path (either directory containing package files or the package archive).
                         This path must containing a ``blender_manifest.toml`` manifest.

                         Defaults to the current directory.

 options:
-  -h, --help   show this help message and exit
+  -h, --help            show this help message and exit --valid-tags VALID_TAGS_JSON
+                        Reference a file path containing valid tags lists.

+                        If you wish to reference custom tags a ``.json`` file can be used.
+                        The contents must be a dictionary of lists where the ``key`` matches the extension type.

+                        For example:
+                           ``{"add-ons": ["Example", "Another"], "theme": ["Other", "Tags"]}``

+                        To disable validating tags, pass in an empty path ``--valid-tags=""``.

 .. _command-line-args-extension-server-generate: